-CEO remuneration in 2023 consisted of fixed monthly salary, benefits and short-term incentives.
-In addition, the former CEO was paid a severance payment and the current CEO a signing bonus.
+CEO remuneration in 2024 consisted of fixed monthly salary, benefits and short-term incentives.

 Spinnova has company-wide operational business targets based on the Company's strategy.
-These targets and followed throughout the year, and they determine the level of the variable bonus payment for all employees including management.
-In 2023 Spinnova progressed in production scaling as technology delivery to Woodspin's first factory was completed.
-Commercialisation efforts continued as Halti introduced a parka jacket made with Spinnova fibre and Spinnova initiated the setup of a yarn spinning line in Portugal together with Tearfil.
+These targets are followed throughout the year, and they determine the level of the variable bonus payment for all employees including management.

-Remuneration of the CEO for 2023 is presented in this report separately for former CEO Kim Poulsen, Interim CEO Ben Selby and current CEO Tuomas Oijala.
-Deputy CEO remuneration is presented for former Deputy CEO Juha Salmela and current Deputy CEO Ben Selby
+Remuneration of the CEO for 2024 is presented in this report for CEO Tuomas Oijala and Deputy CEO Ben Selby.